Configure secure access with managed identities and private endpoints

 Resolution: Configure CORS.

-Resolution: Ensure that there's a network line-of-sight between the computer accessing the form recognizer studio and the storage account.
+Resolution: Ensure that there's a network line-of-sight between the computer accessing the Document Intelligence Studio and the storage account.
 For example, you may need to add the client IP address in the storage account's networking tab.

-Resolution: Make sure you've given your Form Recognizer managed identity the role of Storage Blob Data Reader and enabled Trusted services access or Resource instance rules on the networking tab.
+Resolution: Make sure you've given your Document Intelligence managed identity the role of Storage Blob Data Reader and enabled Trusted services access or Resource instance rules on the networking tab.

-Resolution: Check to make sure there's connectivity between the computer accessing the form recognizer studio and the form recognizer service.
-For example, you may need to add the client IP address to the Form Recognizer service's networking tab.
+Resolution: Check to make sure there's connectivity between the computer accessing the Document Intelligence Studio and the Document Intelligence service.
+For example, you may need to add the client IP address to the Document Intelligence service's networking tab.